Anemoi – The Ancient Greek Wind Gods

 All we can really gather about Aeolus from Homer is that his father was Hippotes and that he had six daughters, whom he gave to his six sons as wives.

-Aeolus and his family lived happily on the idyllic island Aeolia, where, it is said, Aiolos kept the four minor wind gods, the Anemoi Thuellai, the Tempest-Winds, kept locked away inside a cave on his island, unleashing them only on the say so of Zeus when it was time to wreak devastation upon the world.
+Aeolus and his family lived happily on the idyllic island Aeolia, where, it is said, Aiolos kept the four minor wind gods, the Anemoi Thuellai( the Tempest-Winds), kept locked away inside a cave on his island.

-The Roman equivalent of Aeolus is Aiolos.
+The Kingdom of Aeolus

 Boreas